guoyu07/skynet-5/README.md

 This parameter will be have content of readed file.
-This content will be also saved in */_download* folder where Skynet whitch sent request for is placed.
+Received remote content will be also saved in */_download* directory where Skynet cluster is placed.

 If any errors occurs (file not exists or no access) then information about it will be returned in paramterer: